 Writing a book outline helps you to organize your thoughts and create order

-However, writing an outline of a book helps slow your brain down, and you can think of your ideas in sequential and comprehensive order.
+However, writing an outline of a book helps slow your brain down, and you can think of your ideas in a sequential and comprehensive order.

 An outline of a book creates continuity and flow